 However, the MSRP of the RTX 3090 is £1400/$1,499, and the RTX 3080 Ti is £1,049/$1,199.

-As it currently stands, the cheapest RTX 3090 on Overclockers is £2300, admittedly it is not a Founders Edition, so there is a premium to pay only many of the third party cards, but this is not normally a 64% price difference.
+Back in January when I wrote this, the cheapest RTX 3090 on Overclockers was £2300, admittedly it is not a Founders Edition, so there is a premium to pay only many of the third party cards, but this is not normally a 64% price difference.

-As for the Nvidia RTX 3080 Ti, you can pick up an Inno3D iChill X4 for just £1,589.99 where the price hike is 52% greater than the MSRP of the Founders Edition.
+As for the Nvidia RTX 3080 Ti, you could pick up an Inno3D iChill X4 for just £1,589.99 where the price hike is 52% greater than the MSRP of the Founders Edition.

 So where does that leave the Nvidia RTX 3090 Ti?
 It is a bit hard to tell, the RTX 3080 Ti is $500 more (71%) than the RTX 3080 at MSRP, and the jump from RTX 3080 to RTX 3090 is a bit more than double.